Microsoft/azure-docs.pt-pt/articles/service-bus-messaging/service-bus-resource-manager-namespace-auth-rule.md

 ```

 ### <a name="servicebusapiversion"></a>serviceBusApiVersion
-A versão de API do Service Bus do modelo.
+A versão da API do barramento de serviço do modelo.

 ```json
 "serviceBusApiVersion": {